Carcavelos is one of the top surfing beaches on the Lisbon coast

 Carcavelos is one of the favorite beaches on the Lisbon coast for locals and tourists

 On the eastern end is the fort of São Julião da Barra, built in 1553 to control the entrance to the port of Lisbon.
 Today, it’s the official residence of Portugal’s Minister of Defense.
 The closer you get to the fort, the quieter it is, as the crowds tend to stay close to the road to the train station.
-This section by the fort is rocky, but on low tide it creates small natural pools for those who prefer calmer waters.
+This section by the fort is rocky, but on low tide it creates small rock pools for those who prefer calmer waters.

 The 16th-century Fort of São Julião da Barra marks the eastern end of the beach